Fishing reel: Conventional reel

 The conventional reel, also known as the trolling reel (due to its popularity in recreational boat trolling) or "drum reel" (due to its often drum-like cylindrical shape), is the most classical design of multiplier reels.
 It can be mounted (more often) above or below the rod handle, with the spool axis being perpendicular to the rod.
 In such a setup the line does not go over the end of the spool like it does with a spinning reel.
 Most modern conventional reels have a line guide that slides left and right when cranking to ensure a more even wrapping of the line onto the spool.

 There are two types of trolling reels depending on the drag system design, namely the star drag reels and lever drag reels.
-Star drag reels are like most baitcasters, because they have a star-shaped drag control knob used to apply drag as well as a little lever to put them into free spool.
-The lever drag reel uses a drag lever to perform both functions as it can apply drag and put the reel into free spool.
+Star drag reels are like most baitcasters, because they have a star-shaped drag control knob used to apply drag as well as a lever to put them into free spool.
+The lever drag reel uses a drag lever to perform both functions, as it can apply drag and put the reel into free spool.
 With either type, care must be taken to prevent backlash while they are in free spool.
 Keeping a thumb on the spool is one way to prevent a free spool backlash.
 Some smaller sizes of conventional reels can be cast, but large conventional reels are not meant for casting; the larger they are the more difficult they become to cast.
 Conventional reels are for really big fish and are usually used offshore.
-As a tool for Deep-sea fishing, they are mostly designed for trolling but can also be used for drift fishing, butterfly jigging and "deep drop" fishing.
+As a tool for deep-sea fishing, they are mostly designed for trolling but can also be used for drift fishing, butterfly jigging and "deep drop" fishing.
 They are usually mounted on short, often very stiff rods called "boat" rods.